-Garcia-Suarez et alr studied 33 patients with poor prognosis previously untreated diffuse large B cell lymphoma who received DA-R-EPOCH.
+Garcia-Suarez et al.r studied 33 patients with poor prognosis previously untreated DLBCL who received DA-R-EPOCH.
 All patients had at least 2 adverse prognostic factors on the IPI (International Prognostic Index).
 24% had bulky disease.
-ORR was 97%, with CR 81% and PR 16%.
-Long term follow up of this study demonstrated 10 year EFS and OS rates of 47.8% and 63.6% respectively.r Patients with bcl6 rearrangement had an OS of 100%, with the authors postulating that the addition of etoposide may down regulate bcl6 expression.
+Overall response rate (ORR) was 97%, with CR 81% and partial response (PR) 16%.
+Long-term follow up of this study demonstrated 10-year EFS and OS rates of 47.8% and 63.6% respectively.r Patients with bcl6 rearrangement had an OS of 100%, with the authors postulating that the addition of etoposide may downregulate bcl6 expression.

-Friedbergr summarises the treatment of Double and Triple Hit Lymphomas in this manuscript.
+Friedbergr summarises the treatment of Double and Triple Hit Lymphomas (DHL/THL) in this manuscript.
 The utility of “aggressive” chemoimmunotherapy regimens is broadly supported in view of the poor outcomes of such patients with R-CHOP alone.
-It is felt that there will be insufficient numbers of Double/Triple Hit Lymphomas for post-hoc subset analysis in the CALGB study (Clinicaltrials.gov NCT00118209) to definitively state superiority of DA-R-EPOCH over R-CHOP for unselected DLBCL, however, there are some datar to suggest superior response rates (improved PFS) of “intensive” immunochemotheapy regimens over R-CHOP.
-This retrospective, pooled data appears to support a more intensive regimen, however, utility of one (DA-R-EPOCH, HyperCVAD/MA, R-CODOX-M/IVAC) regimen over others is not suggested and difference in results may be attributed to other issues studied e.g. patient population.
+There were insufficient numbers of DHL/THLs for post-hoc subset analysis in the CALGB study to assess superiority of DA-R-EPOCH over R-CHOP for unselected DLBCL,r however, there are some datar to suggest superior response rates (improved PFS) of “intensive” immunochemotherapy regimens over R-CHOP.
+These retrospective, pooled data appears to support a more intensive regimen, however, utility of one (DA-R-EPOCH, HyperCVAD/MA, R-CODOX-M/IVAC) regimen over others is not suggested, and difference in results may be attributed to other issues studied, e.g. patient population.
 Consolidation with AutoSCT appears not to improve survival in the de novo setting.

-Oki et alrhave published the largest case series of Double Hit Lymphoma.
-This included 129 patients with DHL confirmed by FISH and retrospective analysis was undertaken.
-Similar to the Petrichrdata, there is a suggestion that DA-R-EPOCH is a superior regimen to R-CHOP for DHL, certainly with respect to EFS, (see below) however, this is retrospective data and relevant biases need to therefore be considered.
+Oki et al.r.have published the largest case series of DHL.
+This included retrospective analysis of 129 patients with DHL confirmed by FISH.
+Similar to the Petrichr data, there is a suggestion that DA-R-EPOCH is a superior regimen to R-CHOP for DHL, certainly with respect to EFS, (see below) however, this is retrospective data, and relevant biases need to be therefore considered.
 CNS relapse occurred in 10 - 15%, highlighting the need for CNS prophylaxis with DHL.

 Primary mediastinal diffuse large B cell lymphoma.

-A recent studyr showed excellent outcomes using DA-R-EPOCH for 51 patients with newly diagnosed primary mediastinal B cell lymphoma, with the aim of being able to omit adjuvant mediastinal radiotherapy.
+A single-arm, Phase II study showed excellent outcomes using DA-R-EPOCH for 51 patients with newly diagnosed primary mediastinal B cell lymphoma, with the aim of being able to omit adjuvant mediastinal radiation therapy.
 OS was 97% at 5 years, with 1 death due to secondary acute myeloid leukaemia.
 EFS was 93%.
-Only 2 patients did not achieve CR, and these subsequently entered CR after receiving radiotherapy.
+Only 2 patients did not achieve CR, and these subsequently entered CR after receiving radiation therapy.r

-A randomized, open label, multi-centre trial to assess the role of radiotherapy in patients achieving a PET CR post at least 6 cycles of chemoimmunotherapy (R-CHOP, DA-R-EPOCH and others) is ongoing (Clinicaltrials.gov NCT01599559).
-The potential to omit radiotherapy is appealing, particularly in younger female patients.
+A randomised, open-label, multicentre trial to assess the role of radiation therapy in patients achieving a PET CR post at least 6 cycles of chemoimmunotherapy (R-CHOP, DA-R-EPOCH and others) is ongoing (Clinicaltrials.gov NCT01599559).
+The potential to omit radiation therapy is appealing, particularly in younger female patients.

 Treatment of Burkitt lymphoma